 Developed by a large community of professionals and backed by Google, the AMP framework works perfectly with all browsers and integrates flawlessly with the most widely used content management systems (CMS), such as WordPress and Drupal, making it a viable alternative for companies seeking to adapt their websites to these mobile-friendly times.

-Considering the large number of smartphone users, adopting AMPs for your website’s mobile version will drastically improve results in terms of traffic and retention of visitors.
+Considering the large number of smartphone users, adopting AMPs for your website will drastically improve results in terms of traffic and retention of visitors.

-These are four main reasons why you must implement AMPs on your website in 2020:
+The following are four reasons why you ought to implement AMPs on your website in 2020: